 With her “vivid, deeply satisfying sound” and “rich, smooth mezzo soprano”, Kim Leeds engages audiences in her exploration of life’s essence through music.
-As a soloist, she has appeared with the Bach Akademie Charlotte, Ad Astra Musical Festival, American Bach Soloists Academy, L’Akadémie du Roi Soleil, Handel Society of Dartmouth, Bach Society of St. Louis, the Tafelmusik Baroque Chamber Orchestra and Choir, and the Oregon Bach Festival Discovery Series.
-Over the years, Ms. Leeds has garnered multiple accolades including winning the Tafelmusik Vocal Competition in 2016, attending the Carmel Bach Festival as a Virginia Best Adams Fellow in 2017, was a finalist for the American Prize in Art Song in 2019, and this past summer worked with Philippe Herreweghe as a Britten-Pears Young Artist in their Bach Cantata programme.
+As a soloist, she has appeared with the Bach Akademie Charlotte, Ad Astra Musical Festival, Les Délices, American Bach Soloists Academy, L’Akadémie du Roi Soleil, Handel Society of Dartmouth, Bach Society of St. Louis, the Tafelmusik Baroque Chamber Orchestra and Choir, the Oregon Bach Festival Discovery Series, GRAMMY® nominated True Concord Voices and Orchestra, and Gramophone award winning ensemble Blue Heron.
+Over the years, Ms. Leeds has garnered multiple accolades including winning the Tafelmusik Vocal Competition in 2016, attending the Carmel Bach Festival as a Virginia Best Adams Fellow in 2017, was a finalist for the American Prize in Art Song in 2019, and that summer worked with Philippe Herreweghe as a Britten-Pears Young Artist in their Bach Cantata programme.

 Ms. Leeds enjoys performing a wide range of repertoire from Zelenka and Barbara Strozzi, to Janacek, Irving Fine, and Poulenc as well as sung premieres of works by James MacMillan, Richard Danielpour, James Kallembach, and Julia Wolfe.
 As a choral artist, Ms. Leeds has toured with Helmuth Rilling in Eastern Germany as a member of the Weimar Bach Academy and toured Northern Italy and Southern Germany with the Junges Stuttgart Bach Ensemble under the direction of Hans Christoph Rademann.
-In the US, she has performed with the Oregon Bach Festival, Handel and Haydn Society, GRAMMY® nominated True Concord, GRAMMY® winning ensemble the Crossing, Gramaphone award-winning ensemble Blue Heron, and this season joins GRAMMY® winning ensemble Seraphic Fire.
+In the US, she has performed with the Oregon Bach Festival, Musica Sacra, Handel and Haydn Society, GRAMMY® nominated ensemble Seraphic Fire, GRAMMY® winning ensemble the Crossing, and this season joins the GRAMMY® nominated Clarion choir and GRAMMY® winning ensemble Apollo’s Fire.